 To access the FAQ’s or view the Important Dates calendar please log into the Quest Portal and visit the Registrar’s Office page under Academics.

-Students may request that AP, IB, CEGEP and university-level credits earned at another institution be applied toward the completion of their Quest degree.
+Students may request that AP, A-Level, IB, CEGEP and university-level credits earned at another institution be applied toward the completion of their Quest degree.
 Such coursework must meet the standards of the Transfer Credit Evaluation Committee around the educational quality of the learning experience; the comparability of the nature, content, and level of the learning experience to that offered at Quest; and the relevance of the learning experience to the student’s program of study.

 Ordinarily, no student may transfer more than eight blocks of credit for coursework completed prior to admission to Quest.
 Deadline to request Transfer Credits is the end of the Student’s first Term at Quest.